The Basics of Keeping Pigs

 Sows:

-PLE booster and respisure 1 booster at weaning prior to re-mating.
+PLE booster and booster at weaning prior to re-mating.

 Boars: